zsparal/api-documentation/source/reference/v2/partners-api/get-client.rst

        .. type:: string

-     - The unique identifier of the client, which corresponds to the id of the organization.
+     - The unique identifier of the client, which corresponds to the ID of the organization.

    * - ``organizationCreatedAt``